miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Fixed railings, areaportals, shadows, vanishing junk and map holes.
 Swapped door handle that could be used too soon and fixed one icon.
 Fixed double ghost, elevator buttons, bad sprite and scary sounds.
-Disabled bad icons and buttons for inactive Ocean House elevator.
+Disabled bad icons and buttons for not active Ocean House elevator.
+Fixed outside map holes, a texture and lowered ghost music volume.

 Pier:
 +Made letting Julius go free for money end up with Humanity balanced.